-Verified 01 January 2022 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 01 January 2022 - Directorate for Legal and Administrative Information (Prime Minister)

-Certain expenses may be deducted from the tax return by the company.
+Certain charges may be deducted from the company's tax result.
 On the contrary, other expenses must be included and are taxable.

-To be deductible from a company's taxable income or the trader's income, expenses must meet all of the following conditions:
+In order to be deductible from the taxable profit of a company or from the income of the trader, the expenses must satisfy all of the following conditions:

-- Be engaged in the direct interest of the holding, in connection with the social object of the company and with the objective of developing its turnover.
+- Be engaged in the direct interest of the holding, in relation to the social object of the company and with the objective of developing its turnover.
 Personal expenses are therefore excluded.

-- Relating to normal company management (i.e. not excessive, not fictitious)
+- Relate to normal company management (i.e. not excessive or fictitious)

-- Be charged to the year to which they relate
+- Be recognized as an expense in the period to which they relate

-- Not being a counterparty to asset (small industrial and office and software equipment may, by fiscal tolerance, be accounted for as expenses if the amount remains less than or equal to €500 HT
+- Not being the counterpart of a immobilization (small-scale industrial equipment and office and software equipment may be recognized as an expense by tax tolerance if their amount remains less than or equal to €500 HT)

-- Be paid and supported by supporting documents, including invoices
+- Be paid and rely on supporting documents, including invoices

-- Not to be excluded from the tax result by a law (sumptuous expenses that have to be extra-accounted for, for example)
+- Not be excluded from the tax result by a law (for example, summary expenses that must be reinstated extra-accountancy)

-deductible expenses not subject to business tax and their interest could not be carried over to 1to April 2021 may be used in the years ending between 1to April 2021 and December 31, 2021.
-This deferral applies to income received for the year 2021.
+deductible expenses not subject to business tax and their interest which could not be carried over to 1er april 2021 may be used in fiscal years ending 1er April 2021 and December 31, 2021.
+This deferral applies to revenues received in respect of the year 2021.

 Examples of deductible expenses